 TASH is committed to expanding person-centered, long-term supports and individualized choice for community living for people with intellectual and developmental disabilities. – TASH National Agenda, Community Living

-All people have the right the live in and participate in the community with the supports they need.
+All people have the right to live in and participate in the community with the supports they need.
 We believe it is a basic human and civil right for people with disabilities to have full and equal participation in society as called for in the Americans with Disabilities Act and the United National Declaration of Human Rights.
 Children with disabilities belong with families.
 Adults with disabilities have the right to pursue the same range of lifestyles and opportunities as other members of the community.
-TASH believes public policy should support these rights.
+And TASH believes public policy should support these rights.

 Children and adults with disabilities should have opportunities to develop relationships with neighbors, classmates, co-workers and community members.
 Adults, whether married or single, should make decisions about where and with whom they live.
 The preferences of each individual should be honored in regards to their decisions on community life and participation.